 You should use Hemp Seed Oil like other cooking oils with a low smoke point.

-Where Do I Buy Hemp Seed Oil?
+Where Can I Buy Hemp Seed Oil?

 You can often find hemp seed oil at your local organic grocery store or your local grocery.
 You may also find it in health food stores and nutrition stores.
 Moreover, many brands sell it online.
 We sell hemp beauty products from The Wonder Seed here.